ninabarzh/broomstick/content/posts/madleen.md

 ## Historical parallels: From Mavi Marmara to Conscience

 This is not the first time a ship has challenged Israel’s maritime lockdown.
-One must only cast an eye back to 2010 and the *Mavi Marmara*, part of the original Gaza Freedom Flotilla.
+Cast an eye back to 2010 and the *Mavi Marmara*, part of the original Gaza Freedom Flotilla.
 That ship was stormed by Israeli commandos in the dead of night.
 Ten activists were killed, dozens injured.
 International outrage peaked and then, predictably, ebbed.
 Yet the image stuck: that of a state that shoots first and deflects criticism later.